Top tips to improve your English Skills

 3. When you’re speaking don’t be afraid to make mistakes

 Human beings are not robots and we learn from our mistakes.
 When you’re speaking try to focus on the conversation and not on your mistakes.
-Native speakers make mistakes regularly, but nobody cares as long as communication goals are not being inhibited.
+Proficient speakers make mistakes regularly, but nobody cares as long as communication goals are not being inhibited.
 If you use an incorrect tense or a preposition in class, your teacher will correct you.
-However, when you’re talking to a native speaker they probably won’t notice as they aren’t listening out for your mistakes.
+However, when you’re talking to a very fluent English speaker they probably won’t notice as they aren’t listening out for your mistakes.
 People just want to understand one another so try not to plan the perfect sentence in your head before you speak.
 Try and improvise as much as possible.

 4. Keep a record of any new English vocabulary you learn every day